Balance+Plus Videonystagmography (VNG) System

 The Goggle is the most instrumental piece of equipment for any video ENG.
 It should be lightweight, durable, and comfortable for your patient.
 We provide market-proven equipment with the most durable and shock resistant design that will hold up for years of use.
 It is also the most popular choice by the patient.
 Unlike the others, we have no light bar assembly or calibration requirements.
 The patient just looks into our Goggle and all the tests can be performed instantly!
 We offer the most streamlined and user-friendly Windows™ based software program that is the fastest test station available in the industry today.

-An infrared Goggle is the most important piece of equipment for the VNG system.
+An infrared Goggle is the most important piece of equipment for the Videonystagmogrpahy system.
 The patient simply looks into the Goggles and all tests are performed.
 The Goggle is lightweight, durable and comfortable for your patients.
 VNG provides accurate assessments of the oculomotor and vestibular systems.
 Movements of the head are analyzed with specific attention paid to retinal images.

 The newly designed compact goggle system is lighter, smaller and better balanced.
-The House InfraRed/Video ENG System provides complete four-channel electronystagmography without electrodes.
+The House InfraRed/Video ENG System provides complete two-channel electronystagmography without electrodes.
 The horizontal and vertical movements of each eye are displayed, saved and analyzed by the computer-based system.
 In addition, rotary movements of the eyes may be observed and videotaped for documentation.